vitalyros/tesseract.js-firefox-extension-sandbox/README.md

-# Tesseract.js Firefox Extention Sandbox
+# Tesseract.js Firefox Extension Sandbox

 Attempt to run Tesseract.js in a firefox extension.